 Before you do any planning....

 Ask yourself, "Are we the best group to be coordinating this event?"
 If the event does not fall in line with your club's purpose/mission, you should not be coordinating it.
 If you decide your club should not be coordinating the event, contact another club/organization to take over, while your club provides advice and suggestions.
-The most logical group on campus to program events is Student Union Board, and you are encouraged to collaborate with them (not to mention, you could be eligible for Council of Representatives Collaboration Funds!).
+The most logical group on campus to program large scale social events is Student Union Board, and you are encouraged to collaborate with them (not to mention, you could be eligible for Collaboration Funds!).
 A good litmus test of whether or not your club should be sponsoring the event is to review your mission statement (found in your constitution).